DaveBitter/graduation_internship/end_report.md

 Releasing to the Google Play store and the App store was really challenging.
 ViriCiti and I did not have any knowledge on this.
 I had to figure out what accounts I needed and what I needed to do to get the app on both platforms.
 I researched a lot online to achieve this.
 I also asked Maarten Petit, a native developer at Cohere, to help me with the things I really could not find out.
 In the end I managed to get a good pipeline ready for releases and had the knowledge on how to do this for the future.

-I have learned a lot about native development and all the aspects of it.
+I have learned a lot about native development and all the aspects of it. i learned how to build one, but also how to release one and what steps you need to take.
 With this knowledge and experience I am now confident enough to say that I can create native apps for companies.
-This felt like a great achievement because that is what I set out to do for this learning goal.
+This felt like a great achievement because that is what I set out to do for this learning goal and I have always wanted to learn personally.
+I am sure that this will not be the last native app that I will create!

 ### Learning goal #2